Blog General

 • Behavioral segmentation groups customers based on their behaviors and decision-making patterns.
 Imagine organizing a library based on the genres people most frequently borrow.
 This includes purchase history, product usage, and brand loyalty.
 A coffee shop might use behavioral segmentation to target frequent coffee drinkers with loyalty rewards, while casual visitors receive occasional promotional offers.

 • Psychographic segmentation classifies consumers according to their lifestyles, interests, and values.
-Psychographic segmentation is akin to forming clubs based on hobbies and interests.
+It is akin to forming clubs based on hobbies and interests.
 For example, a fitness brand might target health-conscious individuals who value an active lifestyle, while a tech company markets new gadgets to early adopters who love innovative products.

 21 Customer Segmentation Examples